Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

 ```

-Make sure you add the following using statements at the the top of the `TasksStoreManager.cs` which is located under the `services` folder of the `TasksTracker.TasksManager.Backend.Api` project
+Make sure you add the following using statements at the the top of the `TasksStoreManager.cs` which is located under the `Services` folder of the `TasksTracker.TasksManager.Backend.Api` project

 ```csharp
 using System.Text.Json;